florenciacomuzzi/k8s-environment-terraform/README.md

 * The `private-k8s-cluster` module creates a jump host to connect to the cluster's master node as the master node can only be accessed from within the VPC.
 * A user authenticates with the jump host using Identity-Aware Proxy.
+* By default, GKE deploys the ip-masq-agent with a configuration that selectively masquerades traffic—rewriting pod IPs for destinations that fall outside specified CIDRs.

 ---